Qrucial/Mycelium/README.md

 # Vornoi &middot; [![GitHub license](https://img.shields.io/badge/license-GPL3%2FApache2-blue)](https://github.com/Qrucial/voronoi/blob/main/LICENSE)
-Making "decentralized" blockchain projects actually decentralized.
-Currently implementing the solutions: for Polkadot and Ethereum.
+Making "decentralized" blockchain projects actually decentralized and more secure.
-The currently deployable Voronoi code can be smart contract folder.
-Voronoi ERC20 implementation is already in beta version.
+We take Substrate as our base system, implement ECDSA signing and verification logics for solving issues related to single point of failures and code that centralizes projecets.

 ### Assumption
-Cryptocurrency project with decentralization as one of the core principle.
+There are high demand projects that include decentralization and security in their core principles.

 ### Problem
 The existence of (SPoF) single point of failures.